Overview of LCAP Process

 Dear Parents and Community Members,

 Stakeholders (parents, students, community members, teachers, staff, administrators) provided input into the LCAP goals and actions during it’s development last spring by re-aligning all current and new funding to meet the State’s eight priorities for student learning.
-We will continue to seek input as we revised the LCAP for the 15/16, 16/17 and 17/18 school years.
+We are continuing to seek input as we revised the LCAP for the 15/16, 16/17 and 17/18 school years.

-The eight priorities include: Basic Services, School Climate, Student Engagement, Parent Involvement, Access to Courses and Programs, Implementation of Common Core State Standards and 21st Century Learning Skills, Student Achievement, and Other Student Outcomes.
+The LCAP Goals are based upon the State’s eight priorities which include: Basic Services, School Climate, Student Engagement, Parent Involvement, Access to Courses and Programs, Implementation of Common Core State Standards and 21st Century Learning Skills, Student Achievement, and Other Student Outcomes.
 Check out our video “Overview of the LCAP Process” along with a full version of the LCAP located here on our district website www.nmcusd.org.

 Please contact me if you would like additional information at email@example.com